Applying for a Commercial Use Authorization (CUA) Permit

 The application period for all Glacier Bay CUAs is November 1 to April 30.
 A fully completed application package including insurance, fee payment, and other required documentation must be submitted by the April 30 deadline.

-An instructional video, below, is available if you need help using the new online system.
+An instructional video, is available below, if you need help using the new online system.

 Commercial Use Authorization Application Portal